Market Penetration Strategy

 i.
 Set Competitive Prices

 Your prices must be competitive compared to your competitors and based on your target segment.
 Find out optimal pricing that undercuts competitors yet enables suitable profitability for you.
-Frequent evaluations and price adjustments may be required as you respond to market dynamics.

 ii.
 Considering Discounts and Promotions

 Some effective ways to use penetration pricing are utilizing discounts, bundles, sales promotions, and volume incentives to entice your customers and drive sales.
-Special offers lower the cost barrier of initial purchases to build loyalty and retention.

-Example: Offer free shipping on all orders over $50 to incentivize larger purchases during the summer sales season to stay ahead of competitors.
+For example, Offer free shipping on all orders over $50 to incentivize larger purchases during the summer sales season to stay ahead of competitors.

 Step 4 – Promotional Activities